-4.9.7.8 Option 82 Global Setting
+4.9.7.8 Option82 Global Setting

 DHCP provides a relay mechanism for sending information about the switch and its DHCP clients to DHCP servers.
-Known as DHCP Option 82, it allows compatible DHCP servers to use the information when assigning IP addresses, or to set other services or policies for clients.
-It is also an effective tool in preventing malicious network attacks from attached clients on DHCP services, such as IP Spoofing, Client Identifier Spoofing, MAC Address Spoofing, and Address Exhaustion.
+Known as DHCP Option 82, it allows compatible DHCP servers to use the information

 The DHCP option 82 enables a DHCP relay agent to insert specific information into a DHCP request packets when forwarding client DHCP packets to a DHCP server and remove the specific information from a DHCP reply packets when forwarding server DHCP packets to a DHCP client.
 The DHCP server can use this information to implement IP address or other assignment policies.
 Specifically the option works by setting two sub-options: